 Merging in the case where one copy is strictly ahead or behind is straightforward: use the most recent version.

-Files: select a file (default: pick the highest CID)
+Files: select a file (default: pick the file from the branch with the highest CID)

 Directories: merge links by name